Chelsea Film Festival

-Chelsea Film Festival (CFF) is an international film festival and a non-profit organization based in New York which screens independent films from emerging directors.
+Chelsea Film Festival (CFF) is an international film festival and a non-profit organization based in New York which screens independent films from emerging and established directors.
 The festival offers a wide range of films, including documentaries and feature-lengths, focusing on the theme of “Global Issues”.

 History

 Chelsea Film Festival was founded in 2013 by French actresses Ingrid Jean-Baptiste & Sonia Jean-Baptiste.

 An advisory board was set up to oversee the selection of the films and the operation of the festival.

 The first edition of the Chelsea Film Festival presented nine feature length-films and eight short films, representing 13 countries and 17 first-time filmmakers, including seven in competition.
 Eight of the films at the Festival were United States premieres, and one was a world premiere.

 In March 2019, Chelsea Film Festival was featured in the Top 10 Best Film Festivals in North America by the American Newspaper USA Today.